Postgraduate Advanced Certificate in Educational Studies: Educational Assessment

 • A critical and reflective approach to academic enquiry on issues of educational assessment.

-• The ability to link collected data and theoretical perspectives in assessment in order to make new insights
+• The ability to link collected data and theoretical perspectives in assessment in order to make new insights.

-• Understanding and skills related to research methods, including critical awareness of methodological issues, ethical principles and data collection methods
+• Understanding and skills related to research methods, including critical awareness of methodological issues, ethical principles, and data collection methods.

-• The ability to evaluate the impact of research enquiry on their own professional context
+• The ability to evaluate the impact of research enquiry on their own professional context.

-• Skills in planning, organisation and academic writing.
+• Skills in planning, organisation, and academic writing.

 As an employer you will:

-• Support your staff through accredited CPD, engaging with experts
+• Support your staff through accredited CPD, engaging with experts.

-• Gain staff who have a deep, wide-ranging and evidence-based understanding of educational assessment
+• Gain staff who have a deep, wide-ranging, and evidence-based understanding of educational assessment.

 Supervision offered

-Day schools – Each unit has one day school which takes place early on in the unit, with the exception of Unit 1, which will have two consecutive day school days.
+Each unit has one day school which takes place early on in the unit, with the exception of Unit 1, which will have two consecutive day school days.
+The dates for the day schools for the 25/26 academic year are given below:

 The online day schools are an enriching learning experience, where students are able to hear from, and debate with, eminent academics in the educational assessment field.

-Supervision – each student is given a supervisor for each unit assignment.
+Each student is given a supervisor for each unit assignment.
 Supervisors provide support for each stage of the assignment writing process.
 They give guidance on developing an effective assignment title, offer feedback on draft versions of assignments, and provide written feedback on submitted work.

 Course teaching is led by a teaching team of staff from the Faculty of Education and Cambridge Assessment.
 The team is chaired by Dr Ayesha Ahmed.